 - Verify effectiveness, consider if unrecognised hazards are present; assess whether the estimated risk is different and/or the original assessment is still valid.

 Category 1: Infrastructure software

-- Definition: layered software (on which applications are built).
+Definition: layered software (i.e. upon which applications are built).
 Software used to manage the operating environment.